 Some of the most common phobias include:

-Other specific phobias include the fear of flying (aviophobia), fear of confined spaces (claustrophobia), and even the fear of loud noises.
+Other specific phobias include the fear of flying (aviophobia), fear of confined spaces (claustrophobia), the fear of change and even the fear of loud noises.
 The intense fear of needles (trypanophobia) can make medical procedures or treatments daunting.

 Phobias can also extend to fear associated with certain symbols or patterns.
 For instance, Chromophobia is the fear of certain colors, while Triskaidekaphobia is the fear of the number 13.
 Some individuals even suffer from Hippopotomonstrosesquippedaliophobia, the fear of long words.